The parts list provides a list of all the parts scheduled to be delivered and installed on this work order.

 - Task Head End – if a part is assigned to a head end, this filter may be helpful

-- Task Change Order – items added to the job on a change order can be viewed by selecting the specific change order
+- Task Change Order – you can view items added to the job on a change order by selecting the specific change order

 - Selecting a filter presents additional options to filter by

 - These filter options will be based on the available parts on the work order.

 - Choose the filter by tapping to add a star.
 You can select multiple filters if you want.

 - Tap Close and Update – to apply the filter to the parts list

 Tap on any part in the Parts List to open more information about the part.
 The part details should provide you with everything you need to know to install the item and are broken up into several sections.

 The gears icon at the top right corner of the part details screen provides options for this part.